cds-consensys/block-explorer/README.md

 # Installation

 Link the project to get access to the commandline interface.
-Linking will not be the future when this project is published.
+Linking will not be necessary in the future when this project is published.

 __This must be
 done from the root folder of the project where `package.json` resides.__